-Where the building is hired for outside use, the person signing the letting agreement (available from the TMCP website) will be given a copy of the Church Safeguarding policy and any other appropriate leaflets such as the code of safer working practice or the quick reference guide.
-The lettings secretary will consider the various users of the building in making lettings.
+Where the building is hired for outside use, the hirer signing the letting agreement) will be given a copy of that agreement.
+The Church Administrator will consider the various users of the building in making lettings.
 All lettings will be notified to the Church Safeguarding Officer who will keep the records and take advice as appropriate from both the District Safeguarding Officer and the Circuit Safeguarding Officer.